What Are The Best Analog Hygrometers?

 1. Analog

-The way in which analog hygrometer works is based on a coil of thin metal which is bonded to a hygroscopic material that can absorb moisture.
+The way in which analog hygrometer works is based on a coil of thin metal that is bonded to a hygroscopic material that can absorb moisture.

 As the strip collects moisture it expands causing the coil to bend or rotate.
 The coil is attached to a needle that moves accordingly and provides a reading on a dial face.